Josh Sargent: Senior

 On November 7, 2017, Sargent received his first senior call up for a friendly against Portugal.
 He thus became the only American player ever to appear in an under-17, under-20, and senior camp in the same calendar year.
 On May 28, 2018, Sargent earned his first cap for the senior team in a friendly against Bolivia and scored his first international goal.
 He became the fourth-youngest player to score for the United States, until Timothy Weah, two days younger than Sargent, scored his first goal minutes later.

 On November 9, 2022, Sargent was named in the United States 26-man squad for the 2022 FIFA World Cup.
 He would play in all 3 of the United States' group matches, starting the games against Wales and Iran.
 Sargent hit the post with a header early in the match against Wales.
 He was substituted after picking up an ankle injury against Iran, ruling him out of the United States' round of 16 clash against the Netherlands.

 Personal life

-Sargent is married to Kirsten Lepping.
-They were engaged in August 2020.
-He has one daughter who was born on January 13, 2022.
+Sargent is married to his high school sweetheart, Kirsten, with whom he has three children.